fede-r1c0/dotfiles/README.md

 ## Introduction

-This repository manages your configuration files (dotfiles) using [GNU Stow](https://www.gnu.org/software/stow/).
+This repository manages my configuration files (dotfiles) using [GNU Stow](https://www.gnu.org/software/stow/).
+These are the base dotfiles I start with when setting up a new environment in macOS, Arch Linux and Raspberry Pi OS.

 ## Table of Contents